Black Mirror Arkangel Download Torrent

 Black Mirror Arkangel Download Torrent Full

-very disappointing episode
+very disappointing episodedrink_drive_kill30 December 2017

 This was an episode that could have been shortened to ten minutes.
 Black Mirror is an amazing television show, but Arkangel fails to live up to the standard set by previous episodes.
 The ending was bland and predictable.
 The story line lacked depth.
 Usually Dark Mirror episodes make me feel some emotion(s), not this one.